omniphx/forrest/README.md

 Next run `composer update` from the command line to install the package.

-If you are using Laravel, add the service provider and alias to your `bootstrap/app.php` file:
+If you are using Laravel, add the service provider and alias to your `config/app.php` file:

-    'Omniphx\Forrest\Providers\Laravel\ForrestServiceProvider'
+    Omniphx\Forrest\Providers\Laravel\ForrestServiceProvider::class

-    'Forrest' => 'Omniphx\Forrest\Providers\Laravel\Facades\Forrest'
+    'Forrest' => Omniphx\Forrest\Providers\Laravel\Facades\Forrest::class

 >For Laravel 4, add `Omniphx\Forrest\Providers\Laravel4\ForrestServiceProvider` in `app/config/app.php`.
 Alias will remain the same.